Casualties of the September 11 attacks

 The September 11 attacks were the deadliest terrorist attacks in human history, causing the deaths of 2,996 people, including 19 hijackers who committed murder–suicide and 2,977 victims.
 Thousands (Note: The exact figure is unknown―some sources say 6,000 people were injured, while others go as high as 25,000.) more were injured, and long-term health effects have arisen as a consequence of the attacks.
-New York City took the brunt of the death toll when the Twin Towers of the World Trade Center complex in Lower Manhattan were attacked, with an estimated 1,700 victims from the North Tower and around a thousand from the South Tower.
+New York City took the brunt of the death toll when the Twin Towers of the World Trade Center complex in Lower Manhattan were attacked, with an estimated 1,700 victims from the North Tower and around 1,000 from the South Tower.
 200 mi southwest in Arlington County, Virginia, another 125 were killed in the Pentagon.
 The remaining 265 fatalities included the 92 passengers and crew of American Airlines Flight 11, the 65 aboard United Airlines Flight 175, the 64 aboard American Airlines Flight 77 and the 44 aboard United Airlines Flight 93.
 The attack on the World Trade Center's North Tower alone (Note: The 2014 massacre at Camp Speicher―often described as the second deadliest act of terrorism in history―is said to have killed between 1,095 and 1,700 people.
 The upper estimate would tie it with the takeover and crash of American Airlines Flight 11, which killed 92 people on the plane and more than 1,600 in the North Tower as well as its surroundings for an estimated total of 1,700.
-However, until the true death toll of the Camp Speicher massacre becomes known, then the suicide hijacking of Flight 11 was the deadliest act of terrorism on record.) made the September 11 attacks the deadliest act of terrorism in human history.
+However, until the true death toll of the Camp Speicher massacre becomes known, the suicide hijacking of Flight 11 remains the deadliest act of terrorism on record.) made the September 11 attacks the deadliest act of terrorism in human history.